Hexagram 27Nourishment

 — Legge (1882)

-Line 1 is the firm yang at the very bottom — the actor with genuine self-nourishing capacity, the efficacious tortoise.
-In the early Chinese imagination the tortoise was understood to draw nourishment from its own breath and to live for a thousand years without external food; it is the canonical image of the self-sufficient nature.
-The line accuses this actor of abandoning that capacity to stare at someone else's mouth — 觀我朵頤, watching me until your lower jaw hangs down.
+Line 1 is the firm yang at the very bottom — the person with genuine self-nourishing capacity, the efficacious tortoise.
+In the early Chinese imagination the tortoise was understood to draw nourishment from its own breath and to live for a thousand years without external food; it is the canonical image of a self-sufficient nature.
+The line accuses this person of abandoning that capacity to stare at someone else's mouth — 觀我朵頤, watching me until your lower jaw hangs down.
 The image is precise.
 Envy distorts the face into the shape of consumption before any food has actually been received.

-In a decision context line 1 is the founder who has the resources, the skills, and the network to build the thing in front of them, and who instead spends their day reading about someone else's funding announcement.
-It is the operator with a working morning routine who replaces it with the morning routine of an influencer.
-It is the writer with a voice who absorbs the voice of the bestseller list.
+In a decision context line 1 is the person who already has the resources, the skill, and the relationships to build the thing in front of them, and who instead spends the day watching someone else's announcement.
+It is the runner with a training routine that works, abandoning it for the routine of whoever is winning this season.
+It is the writer with a voice absorbing the voice of the bestseller list.
 The line is unsentimental: 凶, evil.
-The cost is not that the actor goes hungry; the cost is that the efficacious tortoise — the working self-nourishing capacity already in hand — is abandoned in the act of looking elsewhere for the same thing.
+The cost is not that you go hungry; the cost is that the efficacious tortoise — the working self-nourishing capacity already in hand — is abandoned in the act of looking elsewhere for the same thing.
 The instruction is to stop watching and return to feeding yourself with what you already produce.

 PostureWhat you feed on becomes you · the open mouth

 The hexagram statement is unusually self-referential. 觀頤,自求口實 — observe how nourishment proceeds; self-seek the mouthful.
 The instruction is not to act on the world; the instruction is to examine your own intake.
 The Tuan commentary widens the scope from the personal to the cosmic: 天地養萬物,聖人養賢以及萬民 — heaven and earth nourish the ten thousand things; the sage nourishes the worthies, and through them all the people.
 Nourishment is not optional even at the highest level of responsibility.
-Every system that produces an output is fed by a system that selects an input.
-The hexagram’s discipline is rigorous choice of what you feed on, because the output of any actor — founder, writer, executive — will not exceed what the pipeline supplies.
-For decision-makers this is the hexagram of the working day’s first hour, the information diet, the small circle of people whose judgement you trust enough to absorb.
+Every result is fed by something that was chosen or left unchosen upstream.
+The hexagram’s discipline is rigorous choice of what you feed on, because what anyone produces will not exceed the quality of what fed it.
+For decisions this is the hexagram of the working day’s first hour, the reading you do, the small circle of people whose judgement you trust enough to absorb.
 The hexagram statement’s 貞吉 — firm correctness fortunate — is conditioned on examining and selecting what passes the jaw, then holding that selection with discipline over time.

 Failure modesLeaving the efficacious tortoise (line 1) · contrary nourishment (line 3)

-The dominant failure mode is the line-1 picture: leaving the efficacious tortoise.
-The actor already has working self-nourishing capacity — a craft, a method, a discipline they actually own — and abandons it to watch someone else’s mouth.
+The dominant trap is the line-1 picture: leaving the efficacious tortoise.
+You already have working self-nourishing capacity — a craft, a method, a discipline you actually own — and you abandon it to watch someone else’s mouth.
 The line is unsparing: , evil.
 The cost is not hunger; the cost is that the working capacity is forgotten in the act of looking elsewhere for the same thing.
-The secondary failure mode is the line-3 trap: 貞凶 — firm-correctness is evil — the actor who maintains a wrong intake with discipline and consistency.
-A curated feed that confirms a wrong model; an advisory circle selected for agreement rather than friction; a daily diet of news that exaggerates a particular fear.
+The second way it goes wrong is the line-3 trap: 貞凶 — firm-correctness is evil — maintaining a wrong intake with discipline and consistency.
+A feed that confirms a wrong picture; a circle of advisers chosen for agreement rather than friction; a daily diet of news that exaggerates one particular fear.
 The steadier the regime, the deeper the damage.
-The hexagram’s prescription at line 3 is severe and unusual: stop publishing for ten years rather than optimise the broken pipeline.
-Both failures share a root: the actor is not producing a wrong output; the actor is consuming a wrong input, and the output looks bad downstream of an upstream that was never examined.
+The hexagram’s prescription at line 3 is severe and unusual: stop for ten years rather than optimise the broken intake.
+Both failures share a root: you are not producing a wrong result; you are consuming a wrong input, and the result only looks bad downstream of a source that was never examined.

-Application & adjacentQuestion shape · Hexagram 28 pair · The input pipeline as the lever
+Application & adjacentQuestion shape · Hexagram 28 pair · Intake as the lever

 A note on the question shape this hexagram answers best.
-Nourishment rewards questions framed around what enters the actor's decisions rather than what leaves them.
-Reading lists, advisory circles, news intake, social media feeds, the morning routine, the team that feeds work upward, the partner whose mood you absorb.
-It is less useful for questions about how to push harder on an output that the input pipeline cannot support.
+Nourishment rewards questions framed around what enters your decisions rather than what leaves them.
+Reading lists, the people you take counsel from, news intake, social feeds, the morning routine, the team that feeds work upward, the partner whose mood you absorb.
+It is less useful for questions about how to push harder on a result that its inputs cannot support.
 For that, re-read with Hexagram 26 — Great Restraint — which addresses the discipline of storing accumulated strength before deploying it.
-Nourishment presumes the output has already revealed the intake problem.
-The hexagram is the instruction layer for fixing the pipeline rather than punishing the work.
+Nourishment presumes the result has already revealed the intake problem.
+The hexagram is the instruction layer for fixing what feeds the work rather than punishing the work.

 The canonical adjacent reading is Hexagram 28 — Great Exceeding (大過) — the self-symmetric pair that follows Nourishment in the King Wen sequence.
 Where 27 puts firm above and below with yielding in the middle, 28 inverts the configuration: yielding above and below with firm in the middle.
 The structural rhyme is deliberate.
-27 names the discipline of the input pipeline; 28 names the moment when the load placed on a structure exceeds what the structure can carry — the ridgepole bending under its own weight.
-Read together the pair tells a clean story: when the intake is wrong (27, line 3), the output will eventually present as Hexagram 28’s critical overload; when the load is critical (28), the cheapest correction is often upstream in 27’s nourishment regime rather than downstream in further effort.
-The two hexagrams together form the canonical input-output diagnostic for major decisions.
+27 names the discipline of what you take in; 28 names the moment when the load placed on a structure exceeds what the structure can carry — the ridgepole bending under its own weight.
+Read together the pair tells a clean story: when the intake is wrong (27, line 3), the result will eventually present as Hexagram 28’s critical overload; when the load is critical (28), the cheapest correction is often upstream in 27’s nourishment regime rather than downstream in further effort.
+The two hexagrams together form the canonical intake-and-load diagnostic for major decisions.

-The hexagram’s operational lever is the input pipeline.
-Most decision-makers attempt to solve their hardest problems by applying more force at the output — longer hours, harder pushes, more shipped work.
+The hexagram’s real lever is intake.
+Most people try to solve their hardest problems by applying more force at the output — longer hours, harder pushes, more finished work.
 Nourishment is explicit that this is the wrong end of the system.
-The output is downstream of what you have been consuming for months; the leverage is in editing the consumption, not in punishing the production.
-For executives this means auditing the four or five people whose judgement you absorb each week and removing the ones who consistently feed a wrong model.
-For founders it means auditing the information diet that is shaping the strategy and removing the sources that exaggerate a particular fear or appetite.
-For writers it means auditing what you read in the months before you write rather than the days before you publish.
+The result is downstream of what you have been consuming for months; the leverage is in editing the consumption, not in punishing the production.
+In practice this means auditing the four or five people whose judgement you absorb each week and dropping the ones who consistently feed a wrong picture.
+It means auditing the news and feeds that are shaping your fears and removing the sources that exaggerate one appetite or dread.
+For anyone who writes, it means auditing what you read in the months before you write rather than the days before you publish.
 The line-1 instruction is the same in every domain: stop watching someone else’s mouth and return to the efficacious tortoise already in your possession.

 Sources